samarthpawar308-bot/Ecommerce-Customer-Behavior-Analysis/README.md

 The processed sentiment data is exported for further analysis in Power BI.

+## Processed Data Export

+The sentiment analysis results were exported as structured datasets for further reporting and dashboard development.

+The exported datasets include:

+* **customer_reviews_sentiment.csv** – Contains customer reviews with sentiment scores and sentiment labels.
+* **negative_reviews_issues.csv** – Contains categorized issues extracted from negative customer reviews for business analysis.

+These processed datasets serve as the primary data source for the Power BI dashboard and business insights.

 ## Project Status

 Data validation and exploration currently in progress.